-So far, 2020 has been extremely turbulent for investors.
+The past few years have been turbulent for investors.
 We’ve seen historic highs as well as steep rises and declines in single days.
-It’s been a roller coaster ride for sure.
+The stock market can be a roller coaster ride for sure.

-While the stock market and traditional investments like mutual funds and ETFs remain popular and effective options, it’s very possible that you’re interested in having a portion of your portfolio invested in something that isn’t subject to the wild swings that we’ve seen recently with the stock market.
+While stocks and traditional investments like mutual funds and ETFs remain popular and effective investment options, it’s very possible that you’re interested in having a portion of your portfolio invested in something that won’t be dependant on the current status of the stock market.

 While there are plenty of alternative investments available, some of them have a higher correlation to the stock market than others.
 Those with low correlation will be less impacted by the up and down swings of the stock market.
 It’s possible that your alternative investments could continue to increase in value or at least hold steady while the stock market may be declining.

-Of course, it’s important to note that low correlation doesn’t mean that it’s necessarily a good investment.
-All investments come with risk, but the goal is to find investment opportunities with strong track records in addition to having independence from the stock market.
+Of course, it’s important to note that low correlation doesn’t mean that it’s necessarily a good investment, or even low volatility.
+All investments come with risk, but the goal here is to find investment opportunities with strong track records in addition to having independence from the stock market.

 Alternative Investments with Low Correlation to Stocks